 Whistler boasts the largest skiable terrain of any resort in North America at 8,171 acres, with more than 200 marked runs and 1170 centimetres (461 inches) of average annual snowfall.

-Other exciting activities to experience in Whistler are ATV Tours, dog sledding, snowshoeing, whitewater rafting and canoeing.
+Other exciting activities to experience in Whistler are snowshoeing, dog sledding, whitewater rafting and canoeing.

 You can hop on a helicopter or a seaplane for a scenic flight tour, wander through ancient ice caves, or ride on the Guinness World record-holding Peak 2 Peak Gondola.
 The possibilities are endless.

-In this list of 40 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
-We also include our pick of the best places to stay.
+In this list of 27 things to do in Whistler, we got something for everyone, ensuring you make the most of your adventure.
+It was hard to fit all of the activities into one post, and if you are looking for more things to do or plan to visit during the summertime, check out our post on Best Things to Do in Whistler in Summer.

 Ski and Snowboard Whistler Blackcomb Mountains